Bedrock-OSS/bedrock-wiki/docs/new-guide/loot-table.md

 ---
-title: Loot and Spawn Recipes
+title: Adding a Loot Table
+nav_order: 6
+number: '6.'
 ---

 Next, we'll enhance the custom Ghost entity by adding some more basic mechanics to it: